"A Christmas in Azkaban"

 As predicted, they didn't disappoint.

-"Well, well, well, if it isn't the renowned Sirius Black.
+"Well, well, well, if it isn't Sirius Black.
 I guess we should consider ourselves honored.
-After all, it's not every day you're graced with the presence of You-know-who's second hand man."
-Sirius turned his head to look out the metal bars, grey eyes landing on two men in Auror robes with wands lit to see through the dank darkness of the prison night.
-Sirius turned his head to look out the metal bars, grey eyes landing on two men in their Auror robes, wands lit to see through the darkness.
-The man speaking sent him a mocking smile.
+After all, it's not every day you're graced with the presence of You-know-who's second in command."
+Sirius turned his head to look out the metal bars, grey eyes landing on two men in their Auror robes, wands lit to see through the dank darkness of the prison night.

-Sirius' eyes slid slowly over the two faces in a way that any outside observer would see almost as bored.
+Sirius' eyes slid slowly over the two faces in a way any outside observer would see almost as bored.
 The first was a blond with eyes colored a sharp ice blue, standing at about medium height with a pointed face that reminded Sirius keenly of a jackal…or maybe another rat.
-The other Auror's hair was a light sandy brown, had hazel eyes that held a cocky glint to them, and was at least a head shorter than average size with an egotistical air too large for his small stature.
+The other Auror's hair was a light sandy brown, had hazel eyes that held a cocky glint to them, and was at least a head shorter than average size with an egotistical air far too large for his small stature.
 They were new faces, quite possibly first timers to the prison.
 He studied them, noting the lazy stances and inexperience that no-long time Auror would ever be caught showing.
 Neither one could've been a half day over twenty-five, complete amateurs.
 Even now he could see the slight shaking in their hands, the only outward sign they weren't as brave as they were trying to make themselves out to be.
 The Dementors weren't even on the same side of the island at the moment, not now that they had guests in their home.
+Sirius had seen much more experienced Aurors than those two walk by his cell's bars swearing up and down never to enter through Azkaban's gates ever again.
+They'd be like that soon enough, he gave them three hours before they cracked.

 Sirius inwardly laughed, but even in his head it came out as humorless and bitter.
-He had been even younger than they were when he started out as an Auror teamed with James.
-Probably as naïve too...and just as prideful.
+He had been even younger than they were when he started out as an Auror with James.
+Probably as naïve, too...and just as prideful.
+It wasn't a kind reminder.

 Sirius was drawn out of his thoughts as the blond chuckled.